Matthew Highmore: Vancouver Canucks and St. Louis Blues

 On April 12, 2021, Highmore was traded from the Blackhawks to the Vancouver Canucks in exchange for forward Adam Gaudette.
 He played his first game for the Canucks on April 20.
-He scored his first goal for the Canucks in a 4–1 loss to the Calgary Flames on May 14, 2021.
+He made his Canucks debut in a 6–3 victory over the Toronto Maple Leafs on April 20, and scored his first goal for the Canucks in a 4–1 loss to the Calgary Flames on May 14.
 On May 15, he scored two goals in a 4–1 victory over the Edmonton Oilers.
+He finished the season with three goals and five points in 18 games with the Canucks.
 During the 2021–22 season Highmore played in 46 games, registering five goals and 12 points.
 Following the season Highmore was a restricted free agent, but the Canucks declined to give him a qualifying offer, letting him become an unrestricted free agent.

 The St. Louis Blues signed Highmore to a one-year, two-way contract on July 14, 2022.
 Highmore began the season with the Blues' AHL affiliate, the Springfield Falcons.
 In January 2023, on the basis of his excellent play with Springfield, Highmore was named to the 2023 AHL All-Star Game.
 He was leading the team in scoring when he was recalled by the Blues on February 18, 2023.
 He played his first game with the Blues against the Ottawa Senators on February 19.
 He played in one more game before he was returned to Springfield on February 23, going scoreless.
+In 68 games with Springfield, he tallied 19 goals and 61 points.
+The Falcons made the 2023 Calder Cup playoffs but were eliminated by the Hartford Wolf Pack in the first round.
+In two playoff games, Highmore went scoreless.